dongvt/data-structures/3-tree.md

 >
 >__Output:__ ["a","b","c"]

-In class we learned about the maze problem, we needed to find the path from the top left corner to the botton right corner.
-For this porpuse we needed to use a backtracking algorithm.
-The easy explaination for backtracking is: check if a path works and if it does not, backtrack and try another path.
+In class we learned about the maze problem, we needed to find the path from the top left corner to the bottom right corner.
+For this purpose we needed to use a backtracking algorithm.
+The easy explanation for backtracking is: check if a path works and if it does not, backtrack and try another path.

-Wikipedia can give us a complete explaination for [backtracking](https://en.wikipedia.org/wiki/Backtracking)
+Wikipedia can give us a complete explanation for [backtracking](https://en.wikipedia.org/wiki/Backtracking)

-in this problem, each result is a *posible path* between one cell (in this case the digit) and the next one, in the firt example we have 9 possible results.
+in this problem, each result is a *possible path* between one cell (in this case the digit) and the next one, in the first example we have 9 possible results.
 We can visualize it this way:

 ![result](img/phone-result-visual1-tree.jpg)